 On Arbor Day, we talked about the importance of trees and how they give back to the environment.
 We also briefly mentioned the fact that trees not only benefit the environment, they also benefit those in the realty and business world.

-Trees have been known to raise the value of property and drive foot traffic to store fronts, but some customers may still be iffy about adding these giants to their landscape.
+Trees have been known to raise the value of property and drive foot traffic to storefronts, but some customers may still be iffy about adding these giants to their landscape.
 For customers who may not yet be sold on having trees in their yards or around their businesses, here are a few statistics to back these claims.

 When a property looks beautiful and well-maintained, Tree People say the property values can rise as much as 15 percent.
-Studies also show that the more trees, plants and landscaping a business has, the more likely it is that business will flow in.
-Tree-lined streets will also cause traffic to slow, which will allow drivers and passengers to take in the sights of the store fronts as they pass by.
+Studies also show that the more trees, plants, and landscaping a business has, the more likely it is that business will flow in.
+Tree-lined streets will also cause traffic to slow, which will allow drivers and passengers to take in the sights of the storefronts as they pass by.

-“Trees can be a stimulus to economic development, attracting new business and tourism,” says the Arbor Day Foundation on their website.
+“Trees can be a stimulus to economic development, attracting new business and tourism,” says the Arbor Day Foundation on its website.
 “Commercial retail areas are more attractive to shoppers, apartments rent more quickly, tenants stay longer and space in a wooded setting is more valuable to sell or rent.”

 In Portland, Oregon, and Sacramento, California, a study was conducted by Dr. Geoffrey Donovan, economist and researcher with the USDA Forest Service’s Pacific Northwest Research Station, that proved trees can help save money when it comes to electricity bills and can boost property value.